 - Professor of Psychology

-Eun-Jeong Lee is an associate professor and core faculty member of the Division of Counseling and Rehabilitation Science in the Department of Psychology.
+Eun-Jeong Lee is a professor and core faculty member of the Division of Counseling and Rehabilitation Science in the Department of Psychology.
 Her current duties include teaching two graduate level courses in multicultural and psychosocial issues in rehabilitation and mental health counseling, applied group counseling, medical aspects of disabling conditions, and rehabilitation engineering technology.
 She also supervises master's degree students during counseling practicum and internship experiences.

 Lee received her Ph.D. in Rehabilitation Psychology from the University of Wisconsin-Madison in 2007.
 She completed a one-year pre-doctoral psychology internship in the Charles G. Matthews Neuropsychology Lab at the University of Wisconsin Hospital and Clinics and the Mendota Juvenile Treatment Center of the Mendota Mental Health Institute.
 She also worked for four years as a psychologist in Korea after receiving her master's degree in developmental psychology from the Catholic University of Korea.